 ***Instant or “Quick Cooking” Basmati Rice does not taste good here.

-Basmati Rice: liquid to rice ratio may vary -please refer to your rice package instructions.
+Basmati Rice: The liquid rice ratio may vary -please refer to your rice package instructions.
 For example, my basmati rice says 1 cup rice to 2 cups water.
 If yours says 1 cup rice to 1.5 cups water, please adjust veggie stock accordingly.

 Variations: You are welcome to add other veggies to the biryani- here I’ve added thinly sliced sweet peppers.
 Zucchini, eggplant or even mushrooms (saute them first) would be nice.
 If you want to add chicken to this, make sure to season it well and brown it first before adding to the rice mixture to simmer.